Tango (drink): Television

-Blackcurrant Tango
+St George commercial

-Blackcurrant Tango was launched in 1996.
-The drink is notable for the multiple award-winning television commercial from 1997, St George, which was used to promote it.
-Blackcurrant Tango was relaunched in August 2011, as an exclusive flavour to Asda, and since December 2012, is sold by other retailers.
+Blackcurrant Tango is notable for the multiple award-winning television commercial from 1997, St George, which was used to promote it.

 For the launch of Blackcurrant Tango in 1996, HHCL produced the "St. George" television and cinema advertisement.
 In the advertisement, a member of Tango's customer service staff, Ray Gardner, provides a response to a letter of complaint about the flavour of Blackcurrant Tango he has received from Sebastien Loyes, a French exchange student.
 The letter prompts an increasingly jingoistic tirade during which Ray Gardner removes his suit to reveal bright purple boxing shorts.
 In one seemingly continuous take, he walks from his office, marches out of Tango's building, and is joined by a flag waving crowd as he enters a boxing ring.

 As the camera pulls back, the ring is revealed to be perched on the edge of the White Cliffs of Dover.
 As the camera circles, Gardner can be heard shouting, "Come on France, Europe, the world.
 I'll take you all on!
 I'm Ray Gardner.
 I drink Blackcurrant Tango.
 Come and get me!" whilst three Harrier jump jets with purple landing lights hover in the background.

 The advertisement was notable for the use of digital editing to seamlessly merge a number of tracking shots, including the final transition from a sky camera to a helicopter shot.
 Ray Gardner later won the ITV Best Actor in a Commercial award for his performance.
 The commercial was voted the Best Long Commercial (1956–2001), by the United Kingdom's Film4 television channel in June 2007.
 The song that appeared in the advertisement, "Don't You Want Me" by Felix, was rereleased with Tango branding.